Holly: Etymology

 Ilex in Latin means the holm-oak or evergreen oak (Quercus ilex).
 Despite the Linnaean classification of Ilex as holly, as late as the 19th century in Britain, the term Ilex was still being applied to the oak as well as the holly – possibly due to the superficial similarity of the leaves.
 The name "holly" in common speech refers to Ilex aquifolium, specifically stems with berries used in Christmas decoration.
 By extension, "holly" is also applied to the whole genus.
 The origin of the word "holly" is considered a reduced form of Old English hole(ġ)n, Middle English Holin, later Hollen.

 The French word for holly, houx, derives from the Old Low Franconian *hulis (Middle Dutch huls).
 Both are related to Old High German hulis, huls, as are Low German/Low Franconian terms like Hülse or hulst.
 These Germanic words appear to be related to words for holly in Celtic languages, such as Welsh celyn, Breton kelen(n) and Irish cuileann.

-Several Romance languages use the Latin word acrifolium, literally "sharp leaf" (turned into aquifolium in modern time), so Italian agrifoglio, Occitan grefuèlh, etc.
+Several Romance languages use the Latin word acrifolium, literally "sharp leaf" (turned into aquifolium in modern time), hence Italian agrifoglio, Occitan grefuèlh, etc.